 This year, we switched things up and partnered with Jackie Thomas and DeeAnn McCoy of Thomboy Properties to furnish the “Hidden Frey,” an undiscovered (until recently) home designed by iconic architect Albert Frey, also known as the “Father of Desert Modernism.”
-Jackie and DeeAnn are known for their passion and respecting original architecture of midcentury homes while updating them for modern living.
+Jackie and DeeAnn are known for their passion and respecting the original architecture of midcentury homes while updating them for modern living.
 In fact, the previous owners of the property sought out Thomboy Properties specifically because of their respectful approach.

 What’s in a name?
 The “Hidden Frey” got its name for two reasons: one, the property was relatively unknown, even by architecture historians, and two, the property is actually below street level.
 Why was it built below street level?
-The original owner, WI Hollingsworth purchased the lot in 1966 and wanted to build a tennis estate, but Charlie Farrell, owner of the adjacent Racquet Club, protested because he didn’t want to see the chainlink fence often associated with tennis courts.
+The original owner, WI Hollingsworth purchased the lot in 1966 and wanted to build a tennis estate, but Charlie Farrell, the owner of the adjacent Racquet Club, protested because he didn’t want to see the chainlink fence often associated with tennis courts.
 So, with the help of Albert Frey, they dug down and built the tennis estate below street level.

 The space features many key Frey characteristics, including a rolled roof, cantilevered carport and an elevated pool.
 At just over 1,900 square feet, the small home has a large outdoor space, three bedrooms and four bathrooms on a 15,682 square foot lot.